parakmh/cooking-assistant-web-app/doc/Api.md

 *   **Response (401 Unauthorized):** No active session or invalid token.

 #### `GET /api/auth/me` (Protected)
-Retrieves the profile of the currently authenticated user.
+Retrieves the user information with profile information of the currently authenticated user.
 *   **Response (200 OK):**
     ```json
     {